Donate to protect out climate

 • and sustainable agriculture

-development cooperation not only raises awareness of climate protection, but also empowers people to become actively involved in preserving their environment.
+development cooperation not only raises awareness of climate protection, but also empowers people to take an active role in preserving their environment.

 In our projects, we involve the local population in all processes and support them in adapting to changing climate conditions and using their resources efficiently.